Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67: Experimental data

 Fig.~\ref{fig:Supp_LBCO_LDep} shows the $L$ dependence of $I_\sigma$ and $I_\pi$ vs. $H$ of LBCO at the Cu $L$ edge, $\bm{Q}=(0.232~0~L)$, $\hbar\omega=931.3~\text{eV}$ (top panels) and at the O $K$ edge, $\bm{Q}=(-0.232~0~L)$, $\hbar\omega=528.3~\text{eV}$ (bottom panels).
 Similar to the $\phi$ dependent data, the x-ray fluorescence background was subtracted using a polynomial fit excluding the peak region.
 Lorentzian fits were then used to determine the scattering intensities reported in Figs.~\ref{fig:LBCO_PolDep}c and \ref{fig:LBCO_PolDep}d.

 Fig.~\ref{fig:Supp_YBCO_LDep} shows the $L$ dependence of $I_\sigma$ and $I_\pi$ of YBCO at the Cu $L$ edge ($\hbar\omega=931.3~\text{eV}$) for the CDW peak along $\pm H$ and $\pm K$.
 In this case the background subtraction was accomplished by subtracting the measured x-ray fluorescence at 160 K from the measurement at 60 K. Figs.~\ref{fig:Supp_YBCO_LDep}a and \ref{fig:Supp_YBCO_LDep}b show a representative set of such backgrounds.
-Lorentzian fits were then used to determine the scattering intensities reported in Fig.~\ref{fig:YBCO_LDep}.
+Lorentzian fits were then used to determine the scattering intensities reported in Fig.~\ref{fig:YBCO_LDep}. \\ \\ \\

-\section{\uppercase{Parameter estimation and confidence regions}}
+\section{Parameter estimation and confidence regions}

 The parameters $t_\parallel/t_\perp$ and $t_{cc}/t_\perp$ were determined by unconstrained, weighted least-squares fitting of the experimental data to $I(\bm{\epsilon}_{i,\pi},\omega, \bm{Q})/I(\bm{\epsilon}_{i,\sigma},\omega, \bm{Q})$, as defined by Eq. \ref{eqn:scatcorrabs}.
 These were the only free parameters in the fit.
-For LBCO at the O $K$ edge, both the $\phi$ and $L$ dependent data were fit simultaneously.
-This simultaneous fit narrowed the confidence regions (CR) as compared to fitting either dataset individually.
-Since the $\phi$ dependence at the Cu $L$ edge in YBCO and LBCO were not measured here, the fits in those cases are to the $L$ dependence.
+For LBCO at the O $K$ and Cu $L$ edges, both the $\phi$ and $L$ dependent data were fit simultaneously.
+This simultaneous fit narrowed the confidence regions as compared to fitting either dataset individually.
+Since the $\phi$ dependence at the Cu $L$ edge in YBCO was not measured here, the fits in those cases are to the $L$ dependence.
 Fitting to the $L$ dependence alone does not determine the signs of $t_\parallel/t_\perp$ and $t_{cc}/t_\perp$ (see Fig.~\ref{fig:Supp_ModelComparison}a), but can still constrain their absolute values and their relative sign (ie., $t_\parallel/t_\perp$ and $t_{cc}/t_\perp$ will either have the same or opposite sign).